Politecnica Salesiana University

-The Politecnica Salesiana University in Ecuador is an institution of higher education and Christian inspiration with Catholic character and a Salesian.
+The Salesian Polytechnic University in Ecuador is an institution of higher education and Christian inspiration with Catholic character and a Salesian.
 The university is characterized by its opportunities for youth, especially from the poor sectors.

 History

 In 1887 the Ecuador government signed an agreement with Don Bosco for the Salesians to take under their responsibility the 'Catholic Protectorate of Arts and Trades' in Quito.
 Ecuador was one of the first non-European countries to receive the children of the educator saint of Turin; the first was Argentina in 1877.

 Foundation of the UPS

 On August 5, 1994, the National Congress of Ecuador created the 'Politecnica Salesiana University', with its counterpart in the city of Cuenca, with headquarters in the cities of Quito and Guayaquil.
 Academic activities began in October of the same year.

 2011 Protest

 In April 2011, according to Ecuador's "Hoy" news, about 150 indigenous protestors prevented people from coming and going from and to the campus for several hours.
 This was in protest to allegedly being scammed out of money in relation to land by the school's former rector.